Conditions

 How Nutritional Counseling Supports You

 Changing how you eat is simple on paper and hard in real life.
-That is why AgeRejuvenation offers nutritional counseling as part of its integrative model.
+That is why AgeRejuvenation builds personalized nutrition guidance into its integrative model.
 Sessions include a review of your current habits, advanced lab testing when needed, and a personalized plan that takes hormone balance, gut health, and daily routines into account.

 Strategy 3: Use Medical Weight Loss Tools Wisely

 For some women, lifestyle changes alone are not enough to manage midlife weight.
 Underlying issues such as insulin resistance, gut inflammation, and hormone imbalance can keep the body stuck in storage mode.
-The Weight Gain program at AgeRejuvenation is designed to look for these root causes and treat them directly.
+A structured plan is designed to look for these root causes and treat them directly.

-When extra support is appropriate, a structured medical weight loss plan may include medications like semaglutide or tirzepatide, used under medical supervision.
+When extra support is appropriate, a physician-guided medical weight loss plan for menopausal women may include medications like semaglutide or tirzepatide, used under medical supervision.
 These injectable treatments are in the GLP-1 or GLP-1 plus GIP family.
 They help:

 • Reduce hunger and cravings.